 What is the best bet in roulette?

 The best bet for a big payout is a single number wager.
 Any bet on a single number has odds of 37 to 1 and so offers a huge reward.
-This being said, the chances of this bet winning are far less likely than say red/black or another outside bet.
+That said, the chances of this bet winning are far less likely than say red or black, or another outside bet.

 How do the odds work in roulette?

-Roulette odds come in the form of ‘x to 1’.
-This means you’ll win ‘x’ amount for every dollar you bet.
+Typically, roulette odds come in the form of ‘x to 1’.
+This means you’ll win ‘x’ amount for every $1 you bet.
 For example, a single number on the table has odds of 35 to 1.
 If you were to wager $1 and win the bet, you’d receive your stake back as well as $35 in winnings.

 What does a number on roulette pay?